peyrona/mingle/README.md

  **What computer do I need?**

 > A PC with Windows, macOS or Linux.
-Although not tested, **Mingle** would run in any machine where Java 11 can run.
+In fact, **Mingle** would run in any machine where Java 11 can run.
 > Raspberry Pi is a cheap computer very appropriate to experiment with _Une_.

  **How to install Mingle?**